anasyaser/simple_shell/README.md

 # simple_shell
-a project of two people - Anas and
+a project of two people - Anas and Yousef